-A) Applicable Rules
+- A) Applicable Rules - 3.1.

-- 3.1.
 Pursuant to Rule 1.7.2(b) of the 2021 World Athletics7 Anti-Doping Rules ("WA ADR"), anti-doping rule violations committed prior to 1 January 2021 shall be governed by the substantive Anti-Doping Rules in effect at the time the alleged anti-doping rule violation occurred and, with respect to procedural matters, by the 2016-2017 IAAF Competition Rules (the "2016 IAAF Competition Rules") for anti-doping rule violations committed prior to 3 April 2017. - 3.2.
-As the Athlete's anti-doping rule violations occurred in 2012, they are governed by the rules at the time of their commission, viz. the 2012-2013 IAAF Competition Rules (the "IAAF Competition Rules"), subject to the application of the principle of lex mitior. - B) Anti-Doping Rule Violations - 3.3.
-Per Rule 32.2(b) of the IAAF Competition Rules, the Use of Prohibited Substances constitutes an anti-doping rule violation.
+As the Athlete's anti-doping rule violation occurred in 2012, it is governed by the rules in force at the time of its commission, viz. the 2012-2013 IAAF Competition Rules (the "IAAF Competition Rules"). - B) Anti-Doping Rule Violation - 3.3.
+Per Rule 32.2(b) of the IAAF Competition Rules, the Use of a Prohibited Substance constitutes an anti-doping rule violation.
 The provision adds the following: